Help with using the MailASail teleport-weather System

 Our teleport-weather system is extremely easy to use and in most cases you need to nothing more than click the links that are in each email that you receive

 Sorry we can't put the real email address on the web page or else it gets inundated with "spam" messages.
 However, it should be easy to understand what the real address is!
-To order up the main index page which gives you the main instructions on using the system you simply send a COMPLETELY blank email (ie NOTHING in the subject line!) to the following address and receive the instructions back within a few seconds as the response:
+To order up the main index page which gives you the main instructions on using the system you simply send either a COMPLETELY blank email (ie NOTHING in the subject line!) (or the word "help" (without quotes) in the subject line) to the following address and receive the instructions back within a few seconds as the response: